vesln/robber.py/README.md

 ### throw

-Asserts that the target throw an exception
+Asserts that the target throws an exception

 ``` python
 expect(lambda: raise_exception(...)).to.throw(Exception)